Who should be your AI project manager

 Ensuring internal coordination

-A good internal coordination is about establishing good working relations and circulation of information between all managers, executives, and departments that are included or concerned by the AI project.
-Good coordination is extremely important, as it can have a direct impact on the success of the AI project, its momentum and the organizational buy-in.
-It will also help to keep the project to a reasonable timeframe and to get fast results.
+Good internal coordination is about establishing good working relations and circulation of information between all managers, executives, and departments that are included or concerned by the AI project.
+Good coordination is extremely important, as it can have a direct impact on the success of the AI project, its momentum, and the organizational buy-in.
+It will also help to keep the project to a reasonable time frame and to get fast results.

 Therefore, getting the right people on board, ensuring everyone involved delivers on the promised data, feedback or information is of extreme importance.